Before a construction project is ultimately complete it must be "closed-out." Essentially the process includes three components:

 After a SAF is submitted in VAS, each subcontractor receives an email indicating whether the SAF is approved, pended, or denied.
 If denied, the subcontractor may be required to provide additional information before resubmitting the SAF.

 Mentor subcontractor firms should contact their respective Construction Managers for SAF submission information.

 All subcontractors working on SCA projects under the Owner Control Insurance Program (OCIP) must complete an SAF prior to working at the project site.
 Certificates of insurance are sent to contractors as confirmation of enrollment in the OCIP at a particular project site.
 On occasion, a subcontractor including a Mentor subcontractor may be required to perform an emergency job before completing an SAF.
 In such a case, the form must be completed and filed within five business days of starting work at the project site to avoid any lapse in insurance coverage.

 All Wicks subcontractors proposed by a GC in the bid documents must be prequalified with the SCA prior to the bid opening.

 Construction projects are funded by the SCA's Five-Year Capital Plan.

 CIP projects maintain and upgrade existing school facilities.
 They are generally smaller than Capacity projects and involve work such as interior/exterior building upgrades, roof and boiler replacements, electrical work, security systems, room conversions and transportable classrooms.
 Their estimated construction value typically ranges from $1 million to $15 million.

-Capacity projects are large-scale construction jobs that create additional seating capacity to the system.
-They are typically new school construction, major modernization, and additions.
-All major capacity projects must follow the requirements of the SCA's NYC Green Schools Guide to ensure sustainability and compliance with NYC sustainability laws.
-Their estimated construction is more than $15 million.
+Capacity projects are large-scale construction jobs that create additional seating capacity in the system.
+They are typically new school construction, major modernizations, and additions.
+All major Capacity projects must follow the requirements of the SCA's NYC Green Schools Guide to ensure sustainability and compliance with NYC sustainability laws.
+Their estimated construction value is more than $15 million.